 Any fee you pay reduces the money you have to invest.

 Case study: Edward asks to see all the fees

-Edward goes to see a financial adviser.
+Edward visits a financial adviser.
+His investments,

 |Fees payable by Edward

 |Financial plan fee

 |Ongoing advice fees

 |Total fees in Year 1